AntonKanug/Calculator/README.md

 # MathOps-Calculator

 # Polynomial-Calculator
-Description: Calculator with mathematical operations such as Derivatives, Integrals & Graphing
+Description: Calculator with mathematical operations such as Derivatives, Integrals & Graphing.

-# Polynomial-Calculator
+# Differential-Equations
-Description: Calculator with mathematical operations such as Derivatives, Integrals & Graphing
+Description: Calculator that finds solution using Euler's Method for Differential Equations.

 Graphics Install Guide:
 1. Download the graphics.py file